ross-m-dickson/xair-remote/README-XAir-Control.md

 ## Running

-To run from a termin or ssh session:
+To run from a terminal or ssh session:

 	$ sudo python3 [path]/xair-remote/xair_control.py